andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 takes an `a` argument and another ignored argument, and then just returns the `a`, but if you think about it in terms of partial application, if you supply the `a` argument, you now have a function `_ => a`.
-This is useful for supplying a function that produces a constant value to something that wants you to give it an `'a => 'b` function; hence the name `const`.
+This is useful for creating a function that just produces a constant value regardless of the input, hence the name `const`.
+It's another one of those utilities like `identity: 'a => 'a` that you didn't know you needed until you did.

 Overall, the usefulness of this `APPLICATIVE` instance for `'x => 'a` is not immediately obvious, but we'll explore it more when we talk about the [reader